omeka/omeka-s-developer/docs/for_classic_developers.md

 ### Doctrine ORM

 Omeka S has adopted the Doctrine Object Relation Mapper for database queries and to define records.
 Thus, records no longer extend from an `Omeka_Record_AbstractRecord` class.
-Instead, they will extend from
+Instead, they will extend from `Omeka\Entity\Resource`.

 This also lets Omeka S separate concerns between `Entities`, `Api Adapters`, and `Representations` This replaces the Omeka Classic system of defining a record and optional table class as the model.